At Leigh Beck Infant Academy we are a fully supportive partner of the Essex Children’s University.

 Please use the link below to see current clubs available.

-Tuesday Cheerleading Year 2 (existing and new), Sewing Year 2, Colouring club Year 1.
+Tuesday Sewing Year 2, Colouring Club Reception, Drawing Year 2.

-Wednesday Drawing Club Year 1&2, Computer Club Year 2, Lego Club Year 1.
+Wednesday Drawing Club Yr 1, Computer Club Yr 2, Lego Club Yr 1, Recycling Club Yr 2.

 Learning Destinations are places and organisations to which children can 'travel' with their 'Passport to Learning'.
 They provide high quality learning opportunities and experiences, and have passed the Children's University quality assurance process.